BartoszDabek/bdabek.pl/daily-notes/2023_short_notes.md

 19/11/2023
 ---
 Today we went to Białystok and spent the whole day there.
 We were looking for tiles and panels for the house + we signed a contract with a carpenter.
 I admit that I was tired at the end of the day 😄.

+20/11/2023
+---
+Today we only attended the morning service and there was an official change of pastor.
+Then we went to dinner and spent the entire afternoon and evening with Piotrek and Zuzia.

+21/11/2023
+---
+Definitely a hard Monday 🥵.
+I finished my work around 8 p.m. and the topics didn't get any smaller 🤯.

+22/11/2023
+---
+There was a lot of work today, but I managed to get the main things done :).

+23/11/2023
+---
+Wednesday was ok 👍.
+I read a lot today 😅.

+24/11/2023
+---
+Thank God Thursday was a quiet day 🙃.
+It seems to me that I managed to do a lot of things 😆.

+25/11/2023
+---
+Today I worked a little longer and in the evening we went shopping.
+We finally ate dinner before 10 p.m. 😅.

+26/11/2023
+---
+Saturday passed quickly 😏 - too quickly 😆.
+We did a little on the construction site, a little at home, and in the evening we had to get ready for the youth group.